notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

 - manage modules
 - configure module settings
     - dnd5e-animations may ask if you want to update all animations on first run, click update
-- token mold
+- set token mold settings in actor tab
+- close any folders in compendiums or dfreds-convenient-effects
+- remove any custom effects in dfreds-convenient-effects as those don't transfer
 - export
 ## `importing steps for new or existing worlds`
 - [jump to nav](#navigation)
 - activate `forien-copy-environment` mod
-    - `right click` on game version on right side above mod configs and click
+    - `right click` on game version on right side above mod configs to open options box
     - click `export` to save current world settings
     - click `import` and select the premade json from forien-copy-environment
     - skip `compendium-folders`